7 Tips to Design CV Format for Freshers | Grab Interviewer Attention for Job

 2. Be honest.

-Standard fonts : Arial, Verdana, Times New Roman
+Always go with standard fonts like Arial, Verdana, Times New Roman, etc.

 4. Document Formatting

-Leave enough margins for your CV to be comfortably filed from both left-hand side and right-hand side.
+- Leave enough margins for your CV to be comfortably filed from both the left-hand side and right-hand side.

 5. Header CV Format